In this post, you’re going to learn how to secure your WordPress website and blog from any potential brute force attacks.

 You can do this easily by going to your Cpanel and accessing security > IP deny manager folder.

-You can also track IP’s in WordFence or another plugin called Limit Login Attempts.
+You can also track and block IP’s in WordFence if you’re using it.

 #10.
 Use a reliable web host

-When I say reliable I don’t mean one that is “cheap as chips”.
-I mean a web host that has a track record for being reliable, safe, and secure, like SiteGround.
+When I say, “use a reliable host”, I don’t mean one that is “cheaper than cheap chips”.
+I mean a web host that has a track record for being reliable, safe, and secure.
+Yes, something like SiteGround Webhosting or Bluehost.

 #11.
-Avoid installing too many scripts or codes on your site (or on your web server)
+Avoid loading extra JS scripts into your site (or on your web server)…

-If you’re going to add codes and scripts to your WordPress site, keep them to a minimum, and always ensure they’re from a credible source.
+If you’re going to use any type of custom code or scripts in your WordPress site, keep them to a minimum, and always ensure they’re from credible sources like Google or Facebook.

 #12.
 Keep yourself informed and updated

-Knowledge is power people, so instead of waiting for something to happen and then have a panic attack, educate yourself and learn what you can do in advance to prevent any types of brute force attacks in the future.
+Knowledge is power, so instead of waiting for something drastic to happen and then have a panic attack, educate yourself and learn what you can do in advance to prevent any types of brute force attacks to your site in the future.

-The fact that you’re reading this post is a sign that you are serious about preventing brute force attacks on your WordPress site.
-Good for you.
+The fact that you’re reading this post is a sign that you are serious about preventing brute force attacks on your WordPress site, so Good for you.

 #13.
 Avoid using username “admin”

-If you’re currently using the name “admin” for your website then consider changing it immediately.
+If you’re currently using the name “admin” for your WordPress website then consider changing it immediately.

 You’ll need to delete the old admin account, using the new admin username account you created for yourself.

 If you make a mistake doing this, you could lose all your posts, so make sure you know what you’re doing.
-I won’t be held responsible.
+I will not be held responsible.
 Oh, and remember to backup.

 #14.
 Create stronger passwords